yowie645/dapper-school/README.md

 <h1 align="center">💫 About Project</h1>

-## 🧸 Yo-Link — Link shortening service with API and web interface
+## 🧸 Dapper-School — a simple html website with a bit of js added

-Yo-Link is a simple and fast URL shortening service written in Go.
-It supports REST API, authorization, and link customization
+Dapper-School my usual one was one of the first projects when I started my way to frontend and created websites using a template from figma)

 ## 💻 Tech Stack: